anovak-lab/group_resources/policies/getting_started.md

 * Go get an iCard, then email Barb about getting added to the list of people who can access Talbot after-hours.

 * If you are an international student, open a bank account.
 You will need this for direct deposit.

+* For weekly meetings with Professor Novak, please sign up on her [in-person calendar](https://ajnovak2.youcanbook.me/) (preferred if possible) or [virtual calendar](https://ajnovak2-6.youcanbook.me/).
+Please sign up for meetings on Mondays and select a time immediately adjacent to an unavailable time on the calendar (so that you can leave open as many 1-hour slots as possible in case a student needs that much time).